 The interesting thing is that although the market the coaches serve may be different, their responses to the questions are usually very similar and have common themes.

-What this tells me is that it doesn’t matter what type of coach you are, there are some common things all coaches need to know.
-Here are seven things every coach needs to be aware of so that they can serve more people, make a bigger difference and enjoy the rewards of being a coach.
+What this tells me is that it doesn’t matter what type of coach you are, there are common things all coaches need to know.
+Here are seven things every coach needs to be aware of so they can serve more people, make a bigger difference and enjoy the rewards of being a coach.

 - Never stop growing.
-Every coach really should adopt a student mindset, meaning that you continue to learn from others.
+Every coach should adopt a student mindset, meaning you continue to learn from others.
 The chances are that there are other teachers or experts who are doing what you want to do and you can shorten the learning curve by modelling them.

 - Be clear about the #1 skill of a coach.
 This could be a big one for a lot of coaches.
 The #1 skill of a coach is to find and keep paying clients.
 While learning the skills of coaching is valuable and will help make you a better coach, all that is of no use unless you have clients to coach.
 Otherwise you have a hobby or an imaginary coaching business.